 - IMLA press office: Contact Fran Hart, Amy Boekstein or Lee Jones at Instinctif Partners: firstname.lastname@example.org 020 7457 2020/ 07772994 582

-Accord Mortgage, Bank of Ireland UK PLC, Bank of Scotland, Barclays plc, Barnsley Building Society, Bath Building Society, Beverley Building Society, Britannia, Buckinghamshire BS, Cambridge Building Society, Chelsea Building Society, Chorley Building Society, Clydesdale Bank, The Co-operative Bank plc, Coventry Building Society, Darlington Building Society, Direct Line, Dudley Building Society, Family Building Society, First Direct, Halifax, Hanley Economic Building Society, Hinckley & Rugby Building Society, HSBC plc, Ipswich Building Society, Kensington Mortgages, Leeds Building Society, Leek United Building Society, Lloyds Bank, Mansfield Building Society, Market Harborough Building Society, M&S Bank, Metro Bank, Nationwide Building Society, NatWest, Newbury Building Society, Newcastle Building Society, Nottingham Building Society, Norwich & Peterborough Building Society, One Savings Bank Plc, Platform, Principality Building Society, Progressive Building Society, RBS plc, Saffron Building Society, Santander UK Plc, Scottish Building Society, Scottish Widows Bank, Skipton Building Society, Stafford Railway Building Society, Teachers Building Society, Tesco Bank, Tipton & Coseley Building Society, Ulster Bank, Vernon Building Society, Virgin Money Holdings (UK) plc, West Bromwich Building Society, Yorkshire Bank, Yorkshire Building Society.
+- The names of the initial 59 firms are: Accord Mortgages, Bank of Ireland UK PLC, Bank of Scotland, Barclays plc, Barnsley Building Society, Bath Building Society, Beverley Building Society, Britannia, Buckinghamshire BS, Cambridge Building Society, Chelsea Building Society, Chorley Building Society, Clydesdale Bank, The Co-operative Bank plc, Coventry Building Society, Darlington Building Society, Direct Line, Dudley Building Society, Family Building Society, First Direct, Halifax, Hanley Economic Building Society, Hinckley & Rugby Building Society, HSBC plc, Ipswich Building Society, Kensington Mortgages, Leeds Building Society, Leek United Building Society, Lloyds Bank, Mansfield Building Society, Market Harborough Building Society, M&S Bank, Metro Bank, Nationwide Building Society, NatWest, Newbury Building Society, Newcastle Building Society, Nottingham Building Society, Norwich & Peterborough Building Society, One Savings Bank Plc, Platform, Principality Building Society, Progressive Building Society, RBS plc, Saffron Building Society, Santander UK Plc, Scottish Building Society, Scottish Widows Bank, Skipton Building Society, Stafford Railway Building Society, Teachers Building Society, Tesco Bank, Tipton & Coseley Building Society, Ulster Bank, Vernon Building Society, Virgin Money Holdings (UK) plc, West Bromwich Building Society, Yorkshire Bank, Yorkshire Building Society.
 We expect more lenders to commit over the coming months.